 It’s been that obnoxious task you had to do after every birthday, Christmas and

-graduation andhow-to-write-your-thank-you-notes-630 once again, out of all the tasks that need to happen after your big day the writing of the “thank you” cards is the most dreaded of them all.
+graduation and once again, out of all the tasks that need to happen after your big day the writing of the “thank you” cards is the most dreaded of them all.
 It’s the tasks, just like taking down the Christmas lights represents the end of a joyous time and reality will soon set back in.
 They might not be as fun as sipping champagne with your family and friends but they are no less important.
 “Thank You” cards are way to show your gratitude for everything and anything the special people in your life did or gave to make your big day the best day possible.
 Here are a few tips, and do and don’ts to writing the best “thank you” notes.

 Make It Personal